timm/tested/docs/onMath.md

 (Actually, formally entropy has other definition:
 - The entropy of a discrete random variable is a lower bound on the expected number of bits required to transfer the result of the random variable.
-- Also, entropy of continuous distributions is defined, but we don't use that in this subject.)
+- Also, entropy of continuous distributions is defined, but we do not use that in this subject.)

 ### Class NUM